1. Immigration Attorney Consultation | Case Background and Eligibility Assessment

 The legal strategy prioritized thorough front end preparation to reduce downstream delays.

-2. Immigration attorney consultation Washington D.C. | I-130 Petition Strategy and Filing
+2. Immigration Attorney Consultation Washington D.C. | I-130 Petition Strategy and Filing

 Preparation and Submission of the Parent Petition